 Introduction 4

-What do we mean by 'working in, visiting or delivering to homes'?
+What do we mean by 'working in or from a vehicle'?
 4

 How to use this guidance 5

 1. Thinking about risk 7

-2. Who should go to work 13
+2. Who should go to work 12

-3. Social distancing for workers 16
+3. Social distancing for workers 15

-4. Interacting with householders 20
+4. Managing your customers, visitors and contractors 20

-5. Cleaning the work area 22
+5. Cleaning the workplace 22

 6. Personal protective equipment (PPE) and face coverings 25

-7. Workforce management - guidance for employers and agencies 29
+7. Workforce management 29

-8. Deliveries to the home 33
+8. Inbound and outbound goods 33

 Where to obtain further guidance 34

 Appendix 34